Do Crappie Bite In The Fall? (What You Should Know)

 2. Fish deep waters.
 As the water temperatures cool off in the fall, big slabs will often move into deeper waters where it is cooler and they can find an abundance of food.
 Pay attention to depth changes and structure in the lake or river you’re fishing, and target areas where big slabs are likely to hold up.

-Read also How Long Do Fishing Rods Last?
+Read also How To Fix Fishing Rod Guides?

 3. Slow down your presentation.
 In the fall, big slabs are less inclined to chase after fast-moving prey items – they would much rather ambush their meals from cover or wait patiently for something slow-moving and easy to catch.
 Slowing down your presentation will increase your chances of getting a bite from a lazy slab hiding out in some weeds or under a log.